Renting a Room

 Option 2: Flatshares

-If you don't want to move into a student residence or don't manage to get a room there, you can move into a flatshare where several students live together in a privately rented flat.
+If you don't want to move into a student residence or you don't manage to get a room there, you can move into a flatshare where several students live together in a privately rented flat.
 The kitchen, bathroom and sometimes a living room are used communally, but each flatmate has his or her own room.
 Costs for rent, electricity and internet are shared.
-This form of cohabitation is one of the most popular among young people in Germany: over 30 percent of students in Germany live in a flatshare.
-On average, students pay between 238 and 494 EUR per month for a room in a shared flat - depending on where they live.
+This form of cohabitation is one of the most popular among young people in Germany.
+Almost 30 percent of students in Germany live in a flatshare.
+Depending on the city, students pay between 266 and 790 EUR per month for a room in a shared flat - depending on where they live.

 ++ Affordable rent, direct contact with German and international students